Apprentices

 These apprenticeships focus on higher-level professional skills and can be equal to a foundation degree, a Higher National Certificate (HNC), or a Higher National Diploma (HND).

-Levels 6 to 7
+Level 6 to 7

 These apprenticeships lead to either a full bachelor’s or master’s degree.
 Some apprenticeships require certain qualifications, for example GCSE English and maths.